 In terms of its cultural identify, however, Georges Bank is all its own.
 The stunning biological productivity resulting from its shallow, light-penetrated waters has traditionally made it one of the world’s great fishing grounds.
 But that distinction, combined with market preference for certain species over others, has occasionally led to unstable fishing patterns.

 Intense fishing during the second half of that 20th century led to a series of changes in the fish community of Georges Bank (6).
 By targeting large, once-abundant piscivoes (fish-eating fish, such as cod and white hake and benthivores (fish that eat bottom invertebrates, including haddock and yellowtail flounder), fisheries induced a trend towards greater abundance of pelagic fish (fish that dwell in the water colum, like spiny dogfish and silver hake) and planktivores (fish that eat plankton, like herring and mackerel).

 Fisheries have affected the Georges Bank fish community indirectly, too.
 By selectively targeting valuable species like cod, fishing appears to have freed cod's competitor species to increase in abundance.
-The late 20th century saw a market increase in spiny dogfish and slate, likely induced by selective fishing on these species' competitors (7, 8)
+The late 20th century saw a market increase in spiny dogfish and skate, likely induced by selective fishing on these species' competitors (7, 8)